-Romeo Power (NYSE:RMO) has been in the spotlight this week after its timely debut on Wallstreet.
+Romeo Power (NYSE:RMO) has been in the spotlight this week after the company announced a 5 year supply deal with EV manufacturer, PACCAR.
 The company officially began trading on the 30th of December 2020, following the completion of its reverse merger with RMG Acquisition Corp.
-The companies first days of trading saw a decline of 35%, after PIPE investors and speculators capitalised on pre-merger gains.
-This article will breakdown everything you need to know about Romeo Power stock as we enter 2021.
+Romeo stock has seen a steady decline since its debut, following the majority of the SPAC EV sector over the past 2 months.
+However, the recent news of the supply deal saw RMO stock gain 59%.
+This article will breakdown everything you need to know about Romeo Power stock as we move into 2021/22.

 Table of contents